ivveee/CircularLedTest/README.md

-# Circular Led Test for JBS
+# First challenge: Circular Led Test for JBS

 This is a repository storing the results of homework by Ivan Bichenko that is a part of candidate selection process for Creative Technologist position at JBS.